adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-Note: Unavailble seats are marked as disabled (by setting a disabled attribute on the checkbox).
-Disabled controls aren't perceivable.
-That is, you can't tab to them and screen readers won't announce them.
+Note: Unavailable seats are marked as disabled (by setting a disabled attribute on the checkbox).
+Disabled controls aren't perceivable meaning you can't tab to them and screen readers won't announce them.

 ### Enhancing the interface

 Visually presenting seats by row may cause seats to wrap (or cause a horizontal scroll bar) on small screens.
 Whilst this is certainly accessible, it's not ideal.
-If user research shows this to be a problem for users, we may look at ways of saving space.
+If user research shows this to be a problem, we can look at ways of saving space.

-We can save space by hiding the checkboxes and making the seats look clickable.
+One way to do that is by hiding the checkboxes and making the seats look clickable.
 Hiding the checkboxes through CSS alone is dangerous because pressing <kbd>tab</kbd> moves focus to the checkbox, not the label.
 This breaks the interface because as a user tabs to the hidden checkbox, there is no feedback to know which, if any, checkbox is focussed.

 To fix this, we need to use Javascript by listening to `focus` and `blur` events.
-As the user moves focus to the visually hidden checkbox, a class is added to the *visible* label giving users the illusion that it is focussed.
+As the user moves focus to the visually hidden checkbox, a class is added to the *visible* label giving users the illusion that it is focused.

 [!Focus](.)